corzblog (about)

 v2.1

-* made the archiving automatic. there's a form in the "edit blogs" page; you name it, it get's archived, your current blog gets wiped.
+* made the archiving automatic.
+There's a form in the "edit blogs" page; you name it, it get's archived, your current blog gets wiped.
 TADA! total no-brainer.

 * blogs are now backed-up to the /arc/ folder at every add/edit operation.
 In the event of any human mistakes, your last blogs file is in /arc/blogz.bak